ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss_new_script_commands/hgss_new_script_commands.md

         break;
 ```

-This will restore the pointer for ``SpMartScreen 0`` to its original value -- I use this command after the player has finished with the shop to restore shop 0.
+This will restore the pointer for ``SpMartScreen 0`` to its original value (in ENG HG) -- I use this command after the player has finished with the shop to restore shop 0.

 To demonstrate ``NewMarts``, here is a picture: